J1JJ/Bachelor-Thesis/README.md

 **csv files**

 This folder included all of the results gathered from the notebooks with models in their name.
-In order to get similar result from the experiment those csv have to be used as input.
+In order to get similar result from the experiment those csv have to be used as input in the models.